Logo

 OS Grid ref:- NX 968121

 The Benedictine Priory, dedicated to St Bega, was founded as a dependency of St Mary's Abbey at York in the twelfth century, probably after 1120, by William de Meschin, Lord of Egremont.
-The superb west doorway with its interesting carvings, and the Dragon Stone, which is situated opposite the West Door, date from this period.
+The superb west doorway with its ornate arcades of chevron carvings, and the Dragon or Beowulf Stone, which is situated opposite the West Door, date from this period.

-The priory was disolved at the Dissolution of the Monasteries on 16th October, 1539 and sharing the fate of many other religious houses, fell into ruin.
+The priory was disolved at the Dissolution of the Monasteries under King Henry VIII on 16th October, 1539 and sharing the fate of many other religious houses, fell into ruin.
 The red sandstone church, all that now remains, was spared the destruction, as it served as the parish church.

 Succesive repairs have been carried out to its fabric, in 1611, 1855 and 1867.
-The church contains the remains of grave slabs dating from the Medieval period and the pre-Conquest 'Beowulf Stone' which is situated on a lintel between the Church and the Vicarage, and depicts St Michael slaying a dragon.
+The iron Art Nouveau screen dates to 1886 when the priory was restored by the emminent Victorian architect William Butterfield.
+The church contains the remains of grave slabs dating from the Medieval period and the pre-Conquest Dragon Stone which is situated on a lintel between the Church and the Vicarage, and depicts St Michael slaying a dragon.
+Set into the alcove below the lintel is a cross which once stood on the road to Whitehaven.
+It is considered to be a "sanctuary" cross, marking the boundary of the parish, or a resting cross on a coffin road.

 The interior contains two sets of beautiful stained glass windows showing scenes from the Old and New Testaments; and one depicting St Bega.
 The altar is overlooked by a wall hanging, the work of a team of parishioners as part of the Millennium celebrations.
+The organ in the chancel is possibly the most famous in Cumbria.
+It was completed in 1899 and was the last major instrument built by 'Father' Henry Willis.
 Two statues by Josefina de Vasconcellos of St Mary and St Bega may be viewed in the Lady Chapel.
-The organ in the church is possibly the most famous in Cumbria.
-It was completed in 1899 and was the last major instrument built by 'Father' Henry Willis.

 The St Bees Man